phrp720/aw-sync-suite/README.md

 - `datamanager`: Manages the data processing and pushing to Prometheus.
 - `settings`: Handles the configuration settings for the agent.
 - `util`: Contains utility functions such as health checks.
-- `scripts`: Contains the scripts to run the agent as a service.
+- `scripts`: Contains some useful non-mandatory scripts.
 - `cron`: Contains the cron manager .
 - `service`: Contains the as A Service manager.